 In 1999 Tony became General Director of the Church’s Ministry amongst Jewish People (CMJ), an official Church of England Society aiming sensitively to share the Gospel with Jewish people.
 As Rector of Christ Church in the Old City of Jerusalem he reached out to both Jewish people and Muslims.

-Tony is still a member of a group which dialogues with the Muslims at the University of East Anglia.
+Tony was a member of a group which dialogues with the Muslims at the University of East Anglia.
 He writes: “I firmly believe that Jesus is the only Saviour but I also believe it is important to reach out in peace and love to our brothers and sisters in other faith groups, and so in a small way to counter the suspicion, fear and violence which characterises the attitudes of some towards those of other faiths.”